steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Design Documents are more verbose and capture more information gathered during research phases.
 The ADR can be created as the outcome of the overall architecture design process.

-## Design Document or Lightweight Request for Comment Approach
+## Lightweight Request for Comment/Design Document Approach

-Essentially, the Design Document or Lightweight Request for Comment (RFC) approach is about writing a design document as the review artifact and sharing this design document across the developer community in a company with the request to comment and challenge the design.
+Another approach is the Lightweight Request for Comment (RFC)/Design Document (DD) approach.
+Essentially, this approach is about writing a DD as the review artifact, sharing this document across the organization in some way, and discussing as well as improving the DD - and the system in design - together with the reviewers.
+It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.

+The Lightweight RFC/DD approach is called differently by various authors - sometimes called Lightweight RFC and sometimes DD approach.
+Ubl {% cite Ubl2020 %} and Winters et al. {% cite Winters2020 %} describe it from the perspective of Google (called DD).
+Orosz mentions the approach in {% cite Orosz2020 %} and {% cite Orosz2021 %} from the perspective of Uber (called RFC, Lightweight RFC, or DD).
+Zimmermann {% cite Zimmermann2019 %} and Gonchar {% cite Gonchar2020 %} mention it from the perspective of Casper (called RFC) from eBay (called Lightweight RFC).

 The approach bases on the strong belief that the community knows more than an individual.
-Thus, the entire developer community at a company should be included into the designing of the systems.
+Thus, the entire developer community at an organization should be included into the design of the systems.
 Ubl explains the thoughts behind that nicely in {% cite Ubl2020 %}.
 He states that "[...] it did establish a relatively uniform software design culture across the company [at Google]." {% cite Ubl2020 %}
 Orosz additionally states that the "[...] type of information pushed to people in an organization shapes the culture considerably. [...]
 [It] sets a tone of trust and responsibility." {%cite Orosz2020 %}